larntz/lemmy-directory/content/community/midwest.social/cocktails.md

 ## Description

 <blockquote class="description">
-Welcome to !cocktails@midwest.social, where you can share and converse about anything cocktails.<br><br>If you’re interested in participating, please subscribe.<br><br>Rules:<br>Be respectful and civil.
+Welcome to !cocktails@midwest.social, where you can share and converse about anything cocktails and mixology.<br><br>If you’re interested in participating, please subscribe.<br><br>Rules:<br>Be respectful and civil.
 No racism/bigotry/hateful speech.
 </blockquote>